Rating:

 What’s more noteworthy here is that brewers yeast contains about 48% protein, a factor that must be considered when judging the actual meat content of this dog food.

-Judging by its ingredients alone, Tuffy’s Gold Dog Food looks to be an average kibble.
+Judging by its ingredients alone, Tuffy’s Gold Dog Food looks like an average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.